 Professional Development Technology and Trends

 Video conferencing can bring in guest speakers or PD facilitators without taking on travel costs.
 It gives everyone the flexibility to schedule the amount of time needed to meet with teachers on that particular day and use everyone’s time efficiently.
 Schools can decide to convene large or small groups in an onsite location and have an offsite PD facilitator present information or lead the group in a discussion.
 Teachers might also join in from home or watch a recording of the event.
-Since video conferencing with Google Hangout or Skype is as simple as making a phone call, you can schedule virtual office hours or just-in-time PD sessions.
+Video conferencing with Google Hangout or Skype is as simple as making a phone call.
+So you can schedule virtual office hours or just-in-time PD sessions.
 This will help meet teachers’ needs on a more regular basis than a monthly faculty meeting or training.

 This year, I’ve had the opportunity to try this out firsthand as a consultant with LitLife.
 We’ve been able to host grade-level team meetings and virtual office hours with a school located hundreds of miles away.
 Having visited this school and met with teachers in the past, I found it a lot easier to connect with staff members through a computer screen.

 Using video conferencing to ease the cost and logistics of PD is a great way to bring a guest speaker and expert into your school for customized professional development.
 There are also lots of ongoing webinars and live sessions that teachers can tune into for learning more about a subject.
 Many organizations offer monthly or weekly webinars that cover a variety of topics.
-SimpleK12 is one example of a company that hosts a combination of free and premium webinars for teachers to watch live or on their own time.
+SimpleK12 is one example of a webinar company.
+It hosts a combination of free and premium webinars for teachers to watch live or on their own time.

 In addition to video conferencing and live sessions, online courses are another way for teachers to engage in virtual PD.
 Graduate education programs frequently offer an online option for some or all classes required for a degree.
 Besides these formal online courses, there are a handful of free and low-cost professional development options for teachers.